isomerpages/sciencecentre-emag/_stories/Technology/Love in the Age of Algorithms.md

 reflect relationships mediated through our devices (thanks, Gen Z).
 Have you been on the receiving end of “ghosting” – when your crush cuts off all contact and suddenly stops sending you messages?
-Or perhaps your friend “soft-launched” their partner on Instagram with ambiguous teaser trailer shots of their mysterious new beau, such as matching coffee orders or linked hands.</p>
+Or perhaps your friend “soft-launched” their partner on Instagram with ambiguous photos of their mysterious new beau, such as matching coffee orders or linked hands.</p>
 <p>“We’ve come a long way: in our grandparents’ generation, it was customary
 to be matchmade by trusted individuals,” writes Dr. Liu.
 “In an age of smartphones, however, the norms of how we meet partners have changed …